Course Progression Policy

 2. Unsuccessful Implementation: Student deemed to be not maintaining satisfactory course progress or has not met other requirements of the Academic Progress Intervention Strategy.

-- The student is excluded from the award and not allowed to re-enrol.
-See ‘Exclusion from Subject and Course Policy’.
+• The student is excluded from the award and not allowed to re-enrol.
+See ‘Exclusion from a Course or Subject Policy’.

 Appeals Procedures